U.S. Department of State Seal

 Air Quality: Visit AirNow Department of State for information on air quality at U.S. Embassies and Consulates.

-The air quality varies considerably and fluctuates with the seasons.
-It is typically at its worst in the dry season from July to October due to large agricultural fires in the region.
+Air quality in Malaysia changes often and fluctuates with the seasons.
+It is usually the worst in the dry season from July to October because of large agricultural fires in the area.
 People at the greatest risk from particle pollution exposure include:

 • Infants, children, and teens